jennifer-hiller/SBA-318/README.md

 # JIRA-clone

 If you go to "/" you will see a form.
 Submit the form and it will output the HTML for the second page.
-However, I was not able to get the form to actually go to the next page.

 ## JIRA-clone API